Sephiroth87/Crayons/README.md

 Look at the example project for more infos.

+Categories/extensions are currently not supported, only colors defined in the main implementation.

 ##Upcoming features
 * Colors validation (show IB warnings if using colors not defined in any palette)
 * OSX support?
 * More ways to define palettes/colors
+* Show status of colors generations / indexing
 * Any feature you think could be useful?
 Let me know

 ##Installation